Manage users, groups, and roles with SCIM

 * All of their existing team and project roles are set to `viewer`.

-* They are assigned the Registry `viewer` role in registries that are visible at the organization level.
+* They're assigned the Registry `viewer` role in registries that are visible at the organization level.

-Assigning the `member` or `admin` organization role does not change the user's `modelsSeat` or `weaveRole`.
+Assigning the `member` or `admin` organization role doesn't change the user's `modelsSeat` or `weaveRole`.

 </Note>